9,000# Pro Farm (Updated 2024)

 BODY:

-5. Stabilizer Bars- Stabilizer Bars are required (No Wheels allowed).
-The Stabilizer bars cannot be bolted, welded, etc. to the drawbar in any way.
-The stabilizer bars must extend a minimum of 32 inches rearward from the center of the rear axle.
-The skid pad cannot be more than 10 inches off of the ground.
-The skid pad must be a minimum of 5 inch X 5 inch square.
+7. Wheelie Bars- Wheelie Bars are required (No Wheels allowed).
+The wheelie bars cannot be bolted, welded, etc. to the drawbar in any way and must extend a minimum of 32 inches rearward from the center of the rear axle or a minimum of 2 inches from the rear radius of the tire.
+The skid pad cannot be more than 10 inches off of the ground and be a minimum of 5 inch X 5 inch square.
 A minimum of 20 inches is allowed between the 2 skid pads.
 No cross bars are allowed on the stabilizer bars behind the point of hook.
-In addition to stabilizer bars, the vehicle must have a brace that extends vertically 12 inch from the rear most tip of skid pads.
-There must be a support brace extending inward to frame, axle or top of stabilizer bar arms.
-Materials used must be of minimum strength of materials used for stabilizer bars.
-Design and material must withstand severe impact of sled.
-Vertical brace should extend rearward a minimum 2 inch from radius of rear tires.
+Wheelie bars will be to able to support the weight of the tractor and withstand severe impact of sled.

-16. Personal Safety Equipment - Driver must wear a helmet.
+15. Personal Safety Equipment - Driver must wear a helmet.
 Driver must wear a fire suit jacket and pants, SFI 3.2A-1 minimum.
 Driver must wear gloves, SFI 3.3-1 minimum.
+NO SHORTS while pulling

 ENGINE: